ucam-department-of-psychiatry/crate/docs/source/installation/docker.rst

 multiple containers to be created, started, and connected together automatically.

-CRATE provides a Docker setup to make installation easy.
-This uses Docker Compose to set up several containers, specifically:
+CRATE provides an installer script to make installation using Docker easy.
+The script uses Docker Compose to set up several containers, specifically:

 - a database system, via MySQL_ on Linux (internal container name ``mysql``);
 - a message queue, via RabbitMQ_ on Linux (``rabbitmq``);